Umuzi-org/tech-department/content/department-processes/team-onboarding/_index.md

 ### General

+#### What recruits need to know
+Firstly, read through {{% contentlink "/department-processes/what-recruits-need-to-know/_index.md" %}}

 #### Syllabus
 Find the tech repo with all (or at least most) curriculum documents, assignments, processes and deadlines here: https://umuzi-org.github.io/tech-department/

 #### Slack
-All management discussion for the tech department is on tech-team, other channels are for communication with recruits.
-In particular, you want to be on tech-assist (helping with tech problems), meetups-and-events (info about meetups etc that are happening), umuzi_coders (all coders) and umuzi_data (all data scientists), plus relevant cohort channels (e.g. c14-data, c13_data).
 Please check your slack messages regularly throughout the day (at least 3 times per day).

+Channels to join:

+ - tech-team - contains communication all management discussions for tech team
+ - deadlines - communications on deadline setting and changes
+ - surprise_and_invisible_work - reporting on and trying to track work that takes up time but is not widely known
+ - tech-assist - helping with tech problems
+ - umuzi_coders - all coders
+ - umuzi_data - all data scientists
+ - meetups-and-events - info about meetups etc that are happening
+ - plus relevant cohort channels (e.g. c14-data, c13_data)

 ### Personnel:
 #### Pay, Leave, Medical Aid, Computers